openinfradev/hanuctl/README.md

 ## Features

-- Manage a lifecycle a Kubernetes cluster on OpenStack.
+- the lifecycle of a Kubernetes cluster

 ## Roadmap

-- Manage a lifecycle a Kubernetes cluster on Barematal.
+- the lifecycle of a Kubernetes cluster on Baremetal